MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

     );
     ```

-    TODO: Remove the reviews table from this one.
-It isn't used.

-    ```sql
-    CREATE TABLE reviews (
-        id int,
-        listing_id int,
-        date date,
-        comments text
-    );
-    ```

-2. Next, you will use the `COPY` command to load data from CSV files into each of the tables you created above.
-Start by running the following command to populate the `listings` table:
+2. Next, use the `COPY` command to populate the table with data from a CSV file.
+Execute the command below to load customer reviews into the `listings` table:

     ```sql
     \COPY listings FROM 'mslearn-postgresql/Allfiles/Labs/Shared/listings.csv' CSV HEADER